pepa65/verifall/README.md

 1. User initiates FIDO registration in their browser
 2. VerifidoD requires fingerprint verification via fprintd
-3. A unique P256 primary key is generated under the TPM Owner hierarchy
+3. A unique P256 key is generated and stored in the credential store
-4. Each registration uses a random 20-byte seed combined with the application parameter
+4. Each registration creates a secure key handle with the necessary parameters
-5. A signing child key is generated and securely stored in the TPM
+5. The credentials are persistently stored for future authentications
-6. The key handle returned contains necessary information to reload the key later
+6. The registration process completes with the key handle returned to the browser

 ### Authentication Process

 1. User initiates FIDO authentication in their browser
-2. VerifidoD validates the key handle with the TPM
+2. VerifidoD validates the key handle with the stored credentials
 3. User must provide fingerprint verification via fprintd
-4. Both factors must succeed - no exceptions
-5. The TPM signs the challenge with the protected key
+4. The key is used to sign the challenge after fingerprint verification succeeds
-6. Signature is returned to the browser to complete authentication
+5. Signature is returned to the browser to complete authentication

 ## Status